 I loved being a school psychologist at Orange County Department of Education (OCDE).
 There, I learned about conscious power equality, where directors, principals, school psychologists, other specialists, teachers and paraeducators sat together, respected one another and treated each other like family members we cherished.
 The way they all treated students with significant disabilities was beautiful, and I was honored to be a part of that.

-Still, for me, my first husband was the greatest class I had ever taken.
+Still, for me, my first husband was the greatest class I had ever taken till this time period.
 He was everything I had wanted, yet, by being with him, I learned more of what is truly important to me and what is just “fluff”.
 Although we still remain as close and trusting friends, we decided that it was time to part as romantic partners.

 After divorce, I remembered what I truly wanted was to work in a sexuality field.
 I was always the go-to-girl on any sex questions since junior high.
 Throughout the years, I coached countless people.
 I researched and I decided to go back to school, yet again.

 This time, I decided to take a risk and go to a non-traditional school.
 The Institute for Advanced Studies of Human Sexuality is located in San Francisco, and their teaching method was NOT what I was used to.
 They only admit very small number of students each trimester, and they expect you to already know the things that one can read in text books.
 Most students have many years of experience in the sexuality field already.
 If not, one just has to catch up to the speed.
 The school’s aim is to confront one’s judgments and insecurities around sexuality, so many classes are experiential and/or taught by people who are representative of what we were learning about.
 For example, classes on BDSM was taught by a professional dominatrix, and other by a couple practicing BDSM for a long time.
 A class on disabilities and sexuality was taught by someone who was paraplegic.
 You get the idea.